jonabc/channels/README.md

 // results == []int{1, 2}
 ```

-Tap reads values from the input channel and calls the provided `tapFn` with each value before writing the value to the output channel.
+Tap reads values from the input channel and calls the provided `[pre/post]Fn` functions with each value before and after writing the value to the output channel, respectivel.
 The output channel has the same capacity as the input channel, and will be closed after the input channel is closed and drained.

 ## WithDone